How to Feed Your Dog

 What to Feed Your Dog

-We recommend a whole food diet over processed food.
-Generally, a biologically appropriate raw food diet is our first choice however there are times, and individual dogs, for whom a home cooked diet may be the better option.
-In an attempt to make it easier for people who wish to home prepare a diet for their dogs I have boiled down the basics to a percentage formula:
+We recommend a whole food diet over processed pet food.
+Generally, a biologically appropriate raw food diet is our first choice however there are times, and individual dogs, for whom a home-cooked diet may be the better option.
+Lower down on this page we offer suggestions for prepared diets you can purchase locally or online.
+The following information is for those that may wish to home-prepare their dog's diet.

 50%-65% - animal products (meat, fish, dairy, eggs, raw bones)